dannylee8/ttp2/README.md

-This App is deployed at: [https://ttp-live-frontend.netlify.com/](https://ttp-live-frontend.netlify.com/) (It may show as 404 - not found at first, but if you wait a moment and refresh it will show up.
-Thanks for your patience. ☺️)
+This App is deployed at: [https://ttp-live-frontend.netlify.com/](https://ttp-live-frontend.netlify.com/).

+note:  When navigating there, a 404 (not found) error might appear.
+This is due to the idling of the server.
+If you wait a brief moment and refresh the page, it should show up.
+If you have difficulties please message me!
+Thank you for your patience. ☺️

 #### Sample Users
 email: danny@email.com /